SiddhiCode1999/Data-Analysis/README.md

 By examining these attributes, we seek actionable insights to improve risk assessment and intervention strategies.
 Methodology

+## Data
-## Data Collection: We will gather datasets containing demographic and clinical information relevant to heart disease.
+Collection: We will gather datasets containing demographic and clinical information relevant to heart disease.
-    Data Preprocessing: This includes data cleaning, handling missing values, and normalizing data formats.
+Preprocessing: This includes data cleaning, handling missing values, and normalizing data formats.

-    Exploratory Data Analysis (EDA): We will explore relationships and patterns among variables to inform model selection.
+## Exploratory Data Analysis (EDA): We will explore relationships and patterns among variables to inform model selection.
    Model Development: Various machine learning algorithms will be implemented and compared, focusing on:
         Accuracy
         Sensitivity
         Specificity